Coronavirus: Employees: work changes

 If you have been paid cash in hand for work you have done, you might still be able to claim some welfare support as we explain here.

-Although the scheme is intended to support employees financially, it is the employer who has to apply for the grant.
+Although the scheme is intended to support employees financially, it is the employer who has to apply for the grant and there is no obligation on them to do so.
 You can therefore read about the scheme in more detail in our Guidance for employers section.

 You should also keep an eye on our news feed, as we are continuing to publish articles and updates on the Job Retention Scheme.